unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 Accounts that are allowed to mint second-level domains \(like 'alice.crypto'\) are called whitelisted minters.
 Whitelisted minters are limited to only minting new domains.
 They can't control domain ownership \(e.g. approve or transfer a domain to another owner\) and they can't control domain records.
 Whitelisted minters are operated by Unstoppable Domains.

+Registry smart contract doesn't have an admin, which means that no entity can transfer or manage user domains without their permission.

-A domain owner or an operator may perform the following operations with their domains:
+A domain owner may perform the following operations with their domains:

 * Transfer ownership
 * Set a new resolver